 You can also download a poster for your school or college on the Benchmarks:

-This course is supported by Gemma Taylor, Careers Lead at the National STEM Learning Centre; Michael Anderson, Maths Subject Specialist; and Karen Hornby, Science Subject Specialist.
-Mentors will be online between 10 June - 10 July 2019.
+This course is supported by Liz Painter between 8 June - 10 July 2020.
 To get the most out of this course, you’ll collaborate with other teachers, both in your workplace and with others online, to take the ideas from this course into practice.

-We offer a question and answer (Q&A) step in Week 4, to allow you to ask our educators questions about how ideas from the course relate to your teaching context in more detail.
+We offer a question and answer (Q&A) step in Week 4, to allow you to ask course author, Gemma Taylor, questions about how ideas from the course relate to your teaching context in more detail.
 See step 4.10.

 Learning on this course